Efficient Time-Series Approximation with Linear Recurrent Neural Networks: Architecture Learning and Predictive Power: Introduction

-The rest of the paper is structured as follows: First we briefly review related works (Sect.~\ref{related}).
-We then introduce PrNNs as a special and simple kind of RNNs together with their properties, including the general network dynamics and their long-term behavior (Sect.~\ref{define}).
-Afterwards, learning PrNNs is explained (Sect.~\ref{learn}).
-It is a relatively straightforward procedure which allows network size reduction; no backpropagation or gradient descent method is needed.
-We then discuss results and experiments (Sect.~\ref{result}), before we end up with conclusions (Sect.~\ref{conclude}).
+The rest of this paper is structured as follows: First, we briefly review related works (\cref{related}).
+We then formally introduce LRNNs as a special and simple kind of RNNs together with their properties, including the general network dynamics and their long-term behavior (\cref{define}).
+Afterwards, learning LRNNs is explained (\cref{learn}).
+It is a relatively straightforward procedure that allows network size reduction; no backpropagation or gradient-descent method is needed.
+We then discuss results and experiments (\cref{result}), before concluding with our findings (\cref{conclude}).

+Interestingly, many results for LRNNs presented here can be achieved by applying linear algebra and matrix analysis.
+Our theoretical contributions facilitate a highly efficient learning process, previously unexplored in the literature.
+Our approach allows for significant reductions in network size directly after initial training (cf. \cref{learn}).
+In addition, the empirical evaluations, particularly of the MSO benchmark and stock price prediction (cf. \cref{mso,stock}) with LRNNs and other approaches, such as LSTM networks, demonstrate the practical applicability of our approach.
+We are confident that this work will serve as a valuable resource across various domains, including neural engineering, time series prediction, and echo state networks.